-The Bulk Erase (BE) command sets all bits to 1 (all bytes are FFh) inside the entire flash memory array.
-Before the BE command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.
+The BEA command sets all bits to 1 (all bytes are FFh) inside the entire flash memory array of the address selected lower or upper FS512S device.
+The other FS512S device, that is not selected, is not affected.
+Before the BEA command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.

-CS# must be driven into the logic high state after the eighth bit of the instruction byte has been latched in on SI.
-This will initiate the erase cycle, which involves the pre-programming and erase of the entire flash memory array.
-If CS# is not driven high after the last bit of instruction, the BE operation will not be executed.
+CS# must be driven into the logic HIGH state after the last bit of the address has been latched in on SI.
+This will initiate the erase cycle, which involves the pre-programming and erase of the entire flash memory array of the selected device.
+If CS# is not driven HIGH after the last bit of address, the BEA operation will not be executed.

-As soon as CS# is driven into the logic high state, the erase cycle will be initiated.
+As soon as CS# is driven into the logic HIGH state, the erase cycle will be initiated.
 With the erase cycle in progress, the user can read the value of the Write-In Progress (WIP) bit to determine when the operation has been completed.
-The WIP bit will indicate a 1 when the erase cycle is in progress and a 0 when the erase cycle has been completed.
+The WIP bit will indicate a "1" when the erase cycle is in progress and a "0" when the erase cycle has been completed.

-A BE command can be executed only when the Block Protection (BP2, BP1, BP0) bits are set to 0s.
-If the BP bits are not zero, the BE command is not executed and E\ERR is not set.
-The BE command will skip any sectors protected by the DYB or PPB and the E\ERR status will not be set.
+A BEA command can be executed only when the Block Protection (BP2, BP1, BP0) bits, in the selected device, are set to "0" s.
+If the BPA bits are not zero, the BEA command is not executed and E_ERR is not set.
+The BEA command will skip any sectors protected by the DYB or PPB, in the selected device, and the E_ERR status will not be set.